Difference Between Apache Nifi and Apache Spark

-Head to head comparison between Apache Nifi vs Apache Spark (Infographics)
+Head to head comparison between Apache Nifi and Apache Spark (Infographics)

 Below is the top 9 Comparision Between Apache Nifi vs Apache Spark

-Key differences between Apache Nifi vs Apache Spark
+Key differences between Apache Nifi and Apache Spark

 The differences between Apache Nifi and Apache Spark are explained in the points presented below: